Skip to main content

 1. Understand the Job Market

 - Germany’s employment opportunities are vast and dynamic; the shortage of skilled employees in fields such as engineering, information technology, healthcare, and manufacturing industries is prevalent.
 Identify and study industries that are currently enjoying significant growth and determine your areas of specializations that you may be required to provide.
-Some useful resources of information on the contemporary German labor market include the ‘Arbeitsagentur’, or the Federal Employment Agency, and ‘Make it in Germany’.
-Join Ysense affiliate and earn money
+Some useful resources of information on the contemporary German labor market include the ‘Arbitration’, or the Federal Employment Agency, and ‘Make it in Germany’.

 2. Like any other foreign country, Brazil has specific visa and work permit quota that are issued to foreigners wishing to work within the country.